dhumblet/DHOptionsMenu/README.md

 ## Alignment
 - DHOptionsMenuAlignLeft: Aligns menu items with the left side of the view that triggered the menu
 - DHOptionsMenuAlignRight: Aligns menu items with the right side of the view that triggered the menu

+##
+Please feel free to send me any feedback or improvements you might have.